Knoxville’s Best Choice for Physical Therapy in Eastern Tennessee

 Convenient Physical Therapy Clinics Near You!

-Tennessee Orthopaedic Clinics offers six orthopedic physical therapy locations in East Tennessee, including:
+Tennessee Orthopaedic Clinics offers multiple orthopedic physical therapy locations in East Tennessee, including:

 - Physical Therapy at Parkwest